JonathanReyess/colabai/README.md

 The purpose of this subproject is to develop a program that recommends modules similar to those a user has already taken, utilizing Content Based Filtering.
 This method recommends items based on their features, suggesting modules similar to those a student has completed, relying on their previous actions or explicit feedback.

-While the technique employed here does not utilize advanced neural networks or deep learning algorithms, it leverages machine learning and natural language processing (NLP) techniques.
+While this subproject does not utilize advanced neural networks or deep learning algorithms, it leverages machine learning and natural language processing (NLP) techniques.

 ### Steps